BurntSushi/rebar/METHODOLOGY.md

 Runner programs accept a simple format describing the benchmark (discussed in the next section) on `stdin`, and must output samples in a comma-delimited format to `stdout`.
-Each CSV record contains the two fields described above: a duration (in nanoseconds) and a verification count.
+Each comma-delimited record contains the two fields described above: a duration (in nanoseconds) and a verification count.

 ### Communicating Benchmark Parameters to Subprocesses